magomimmo/modern-cljs/doc/tutorial-13.md

 $ lein ring server-headless # in a new terminal
 ```

-Repeat all the interactiion tests we executed in the
+Visit [login-dbg.html][7] page and repeat all the interactiion tests we
-[latest tutorial][1].
-Remeber to first disabled the JS of the
+executed in the [latest tutorial][1].
+Remeber to first disabled the JS
-browser.
+of the browser.

 When you submit the [login-dbg.html][7] page you should receive a `Please
 complete the form` message anytime you do not provide the `email` and/or